gderivas/DS_Nanodegree_Capstone/README.md

 **Files:**

-- Notebook.ypnb: Python Notebook with all the code
+- Starbucks_Capstone_notebook.ipynb: Python Notebook with all the code
 - Visualizations: Folder with all presented images
 - df_offers.csv: The pre-processing of the dataframe df_offers takes a lot of time.
 You can load directly the preprocessed dataframe if you wish.